hmunye/tcp/README.md

 Tested using:

 - `netcat` for both inbound and outbound TCP connections
-- `hping3` for crafting spoofed TCP packets
+- `hping3` for crafting spoofed TCP segments
 - `tshark` to inspect and validate sequence numbers, ACKs, flags, window sizes, etc.

 Unit tests for parsing and serialization of headers can be run with: